Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Required Router Hardware

-• A mini PC with the AES-NI instruction set (e.g. J4125)
+• A mini PC with the AES-NI instruction set (e.g., J4125)

-• Several gigabytes of DDR4 RAM (e.g. 32 GiB)
+• Several gigabytes of DDR4 RAM (e.g., 32 GiB)

-• A decent mSATA SSD drive (e.g. 128 GiB)
+• A decent mSATA SSD (e.g., 128 GiB)

-• A USB drive to transfer pfSense
+• A USB drive to flash pfSense

 Top ↩